ksh168/smolink-url_shortener/README.md

 * Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-* Please make sure to update tests as appropriate.
+* Please make sure to add you issue number while submitting your pull request (PR).

 * You can also edit the readme and make it more user friendly to help out new contributors.